wegamekinglc/Derivatives-Algorithms-Lib/README.md

 * [*Finite Difference Methods for Financial Partial Differential Equations* by Brian Huge & Jesper Andreasen](https://github.com/brnohu/CompFin)

-At current stage, this codes repository is simply for prototyping and practice.
-Don't use them in serious situation.

 > Some codes are directly copied from above resources.

 ## Examples